hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 - A 3D printing service shop

 As the printing material, HP Multi Jet Fusion (MJF) <https://www.hp.com/us-en/printers/3d-printers/products/multi-jet-technology.html> and
-Somos® Ledo 6060 are well tested.
+Somos® Ledo 6060 with sanding are well tested.
 In many cases, the latter is much cheaper.

+IMPORTANT: The modeling assumes -20 to -50 μm tolerance.
+MJFs are made with this tolerance.
+Ledo 6060s with sanding also.
+But Ledo 6060s **without sanding** has almost zero tolerance.
+It doesn't fit.
+Choose "Surface finish: Sanding" if you use Ledo 6060.

 There are many 3D printing service shops of MJF in the world.
 [Shapeways](https://www.shapeways.com/) (North America and Europe),